 Step 2 – Capital Gains & Losses

-Figure out your capital gain or loss for each of your stock, ETF and mutual funds you sold in year.
+Figure out your capital gain or loss for each stock, ETF and mutual funds you sold in the year.
 Make a spreadsheet and itemize all the trades.

-For anyone that receives ESPP from your employer, you need to take those into account and use the proper purchase price for the capital gain (ie not the discounted price).
-You would not believe how many employees over pay in taxes when it comes to ESPP.
+If you receive ESPP from your employer, you need to take those into account and use the proper purchase price for the capital gain (i.e., not the discounted price).
+You would not believe how many employees overpay in taxes regarding ESPP.

 If you sold an investment in December to take a capital loss, you cannot include the loss in your income tax report if you re-purchased the shares within 30 days.

-In the eye of the government, it’s as if you were still holding it and never sold.
+In the eye of the government, it’s as if you were still holding it and never sold it.
 Make sure you plan your capital loss usage in November.
-That’s 6 months before you actually have to file your income tax report.
-As you can see, planning ahead can save you some money.
+That’s six months before you have to file your income tax report.
+As you can see, planning can save you some money.

 Step 3 – Borrowing To Invest